 amino acids (see Figure 7b).
 The compact mode omits these missing amino acids to

 save space.
-In both modes, the matches to amino acids in the primary con_guration
+In both modes, the matches between amino acids in the primary configuration

 are highlighted with red bordered rectangles and connecting lines.
 This way, the

-user can immediately see which amino acids are present in both the primary con-

-_guration as well as the other con_gurations, and which amino acids are missing.
+user can immediately see which amino acids are present in both the primary configuration as well as the other configurations and which amino acids are missing.

-To guide the visual comparison, we also introduce interactive highlighting and, if
+To guide the visual comparison, we also introduced interactive highlighting and, if

-necessary, zooming to corresponding amino acids in di_erent con_gurations.
+necessary, zooming to corresponding amino acids in different configurations.

 Results and discussion

-To demonstrate the usability of our proposed techniques, we selected representatives

-of three basic types of PPI patterns, present in the SMC complexes [16].
-The SMC
+To demonstrate the usability of our proposed techniques, we selected three representative basic types of PPI patterns present in SMC complexes [16].
+SMC

 Furmanov_a et al. Page 10 of 26

-(Structure Maintenance of Chromosome) complexes are the key players in the chromatin
+(Structure Maintenance of Chromosome) complexes are the key players in chromatin

 organization where they ensure the stability and dynamics of chromosomes.